michael-barlow3/tmp_CM/README.md

 Once development of the components of the patch have been completed, a KIDS build needs to be generated and exported and added to the local Patch branch.

-The developer should complete the Primary Developer Review Checklist (PDRC) and include this in the test folder in the Patch branch of the local repository.
-If appropriate the Secondary Developer Review Checklist (SDRC) should be completed and added to the test folder as well.
+The developer should complete the Primary Developer Review Checklist (PDRC) and check that document into the SQA branch.
+If appropriate the Secondary Developer Review Checklist (SDRC) should be completed and added to the SQA branch as well.

-At this point the Patch branch should be tagged with an annotated tag (see [Tags](#tags)), containing the Patch # and Test Version #
+At this point the Dev branch should be tagged with an annotated tag (see [Tags](#tags)), containing the Patch # and Test Version # and a Pull Request issued by the Lead Developer which will be reviewed by the SQA Manager prior to merging into the SQA branch.

 ```
 $ git tag -a DG-5.3-342-V1 -m "#1345 Add first test version of this patch"